NBA All-Star Weekend Skills Challenge

-In the current format, used since 2022, three teams participate in a four-round competition.
+In the format used from 2022 to 2025, three teams participate in a four-round competition.
 One of the teams competing is always composed of players from the host team.
 The first round is identical to previous editions, this time as a team relay, with the fastest team earning 100 points.
 The second round is a passing challenge where players must pass the ball through different targets, with the highest-scoring team also earning 100 points.
 The third round is a shooting challenge where players must make field goals from different spots, with the highest-scoring team earning 200 points.
 The two highest-scoring teams overall advance to the final round, which is a half-court shootout, where the fastest team to make a field goal from the half-court line wins the entire skills challenge.
 The format was slightly altered in 2023, with the challenge now ending after three rounds.
 The order of the first three rounds is reversed and the half-court shootout becomes a tiebreaker round.
-The current champions are Donovan Mitchell and Evan Mobley from the Team Cavaliers in 2025.
+The contest was removed from the all-star weekend line-up in 2026, with the returning Shooting Stars Competition taking its place.
+The most recent champions are Donovan Mitchell and Evan Mobley from Team Cavaliers in 2025.

 Winners

-Steve Nash (left), Dwyane Wade (center), and Damian Lillard (right) share the record for most titles won (2).
+Steve Nash (top left), Dwyane Wade (top right), Damian Lillard (bottom left), and Evan Mobley (bottom right) all share the record for most titles won (2).